practicalli/clojurescript/why-clojurescript/index.md

 # Why ClojureScript

-Clojurescript is a well designed, general purpose programming language that generates highly optomised Javascript output.
+Clojurescript is a well designed, general purpose programming language that generates highly optimised Javascript output.

 The Clojurescript syntax is small and simple to learn, although becoming used to thinking functionally will take a little more effort.
 Functional programming will make your applications simpler to understand and therefore easier to maintain and extend.